JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to very bottom

-- adjust example function to download the book you want.
+- scroll to very bottom, adjust example function to download the book you want.

-- run program using Python2 by running "python main.py"
+- run program using Python2 | python main.py

 #### Book will be downloaded directly into the /book_downloader directory.